johnny-lai/beluga/README.md

 For the Mac, instead, you can connect via the `db` host and port 3306.

+* Configure your MySQL server to serve on the public IP

 * Add `db` to `/etc/hosts`.
 Within the container, `db` will refer to the host.
 Outside it will refer to localhost
 ```
 127.0.01        db